Cat Jaw and Tooth Trauma Repair Services

 Key Takeaways

-• Recovery typically spans 6-8 weeks, with some cases requiring longer.
+• Recovery typically lasts 6–8 weeks, with complex fractures potentially requiring more time and follow-up imaging.

 Understanding Cat Jaw and Tooth Trauma